schmettow/New_Stats/docs/Linear_mixed-effects_models.md

 However, the salience of the gestalt may vary.
 Consider a situation where ToT has been measured by the same procedure, but using five different stop watches.
 Stop watches are so incredibly accurate that if you know one measure, you basically know them all.
 What many researchers do with repeated measures data, is take the average.
 This is the one extreme called *total pooling*.
 In the stopwatch case the average of the five measures would be so highly representative, that total pooling is a reasonable thing to do.

 In other cases, the levels of a factor are more or less independent, for example tasks in a complex system, where procedure duration ranges from seconds to hours.
 Guessing the duration of one task from a set of others is highly susceptible and the average duration across tasks is not representative at all.
 The best choice then is to see tasks as factor levels, that are independent.
-This extreme of *no pooling* is exactly represented by fixed effect factors as they have been introduced in \@ref(linear_models).
+This extreme of *no pooling* is exactly represented by fixed effect factors as they have been introduced in \@ref(lm).

 Random effects sit right between these two extremes of no and total pooling and implement *partial pooling*: the more the group mean is representative for the units of the group, the more it is taken into account.
 The best thing about partial pooling is that, unlike real priors, there is not even the need to determine the amount of pooling in advance.
 The variation of entities has been observed.
 The stronger the enities vary, the less can be learned from the group level.
 The variation is precisely the group-level standard deviation of the random effect.
 So, we can think of random factors as factors where there is a certain amount of cross-talk between levels.
 The random effect estimate then draws on two sources of evidence: all data from the overarching population and data that belongs just to this one entity.
 As that is the case, the exploratory analysis of individual performance in SOV does not resemble a true random effect, as group means were calculated independently.